Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 B-ink.jpeg)

-Bicyclus golo (female, underside)
+Bicyclus golo (possible female, underside)

 B1-ink.jpeg)

-Bicyclus golo (female, upperside)
+Bicyclus golo (possible female, upperside)

-Bicyclus sophrosyne (male underside)
+Bicyclus sophrosyne (Plötz, 1880)

-Bicyclus sophrosyne (male upperside)
+Bicyclus sophrosyne (male, under and upperside)

-Bicyclus jefferyi (male, underside)
+Bicyclus moyses (male, underside)

 MA1-ink.jpeg)

-Bicyclus jefferyi (male, upperside)
+Bicyclus jefferyi (male, upper and underside)

 Bicyclus jefferyi (female, underside)